Deuterocohnia Mez 1894 Syn. Abromeitiella Miller 1754 Named for: Ferdinand Julius Cohn 1828-1898, German botanist

 Hechtia texensis S. Watson 1885 (Texas False Agave)

-This xerophytic Bromeliad forms a large caudex to enable it to survive hot, dry conditions.
+This xerophytic Bromeliad forms a large succulent caudex to enable it to survive hot, dry conditions.
 The long, tapering green leaves have well-spaced teeth along their margins.
 Rosettes offset at their base to form huge clumps.

 Hechtia texensis grows on limestone in Texas and Northern Mexico.